 THE GEORGETOWN STEAM PLANT

-The Georgetown Steam Plant now stands as a monumental relic of the fossil-fuel age, situated on the 1851 Luther Collins Donation Land Claim—the first colonial claim in the area, which makes Georgetown the oldest neighborhood in Seattle.
 Originally constructed on an oxbow of the meandering Duwamish River to access vital cooling water, the plant was forced to adapt when the river was straightened and channelized.
 Starting in 1913, this massive engineering project altered the landscape so significantly that by 1917, the plant was left landlocked.
-This geographic shift necessitated the construction of new infrastructure extending to a remote Pump House—located at present-day Gateway Park—to maintain the plant’s essential connection to the river.
+This geographic shift necessitated the construction of new infrastructure extending to a remote Pump House—located at present-day Gateway Park North—to maintain the plant’s essential connection to the river.

-Today, the Georgetown Steam Plant remains a site of global significance, as it is the home to the world’s last two General Electric vertical Curtis turbines still preserved in their original setting.
+Today, the Georgetown Steam Plant remains a site of global significance, as it is the home to the world’s last two General Electric Vertical Curtis Turbines still preserved in their original setting.
 Alongside a third horizontal unit, these massive machines represent the height of early 20th-century engineering and serve as a monumental testament to General Electric’s industrial legacy and its role in shaping the modern electrified world.

 Stewarding the Future